kyegomez/swarms/README.md

 ---

 ## `Agent` Class
 The `Agent` class is a fundamental component of the Swarms framework, designed to execute tasks autonomously.
-It fuses llms, tools and long-term memory capabilities to perform complex operations.
+It fuses llms, tools and long-term memory capabilities to create a full stack agent.
 The `Agent` class is highly customizable, allowing for fine-grained control over its behavior and interactions.

 ### `run` Method
 The `run` method is the primary entry point for executing tasks with an `Agent` instance.
 It accepts a task string as the main input task and processes it according to the agent's configuration.
 And, it can also accept an `img` parameter such as `img="image_filepath.png` to process images if you have a VLM